idisrajesh/Discount.Calculator/README.md

 The Project is Web API Project And Build in .net core 3.1

+This Project follows Repository Design Pattern and use depnedancy injection

 you need visual studion 2019 or .net runtime 5.0 to run this project